 on the sale.

-Because the leasing company recovers VAT on the price of the vehicle the PCH rentals for
+Because the leasing company recovers VAT on the price of the vehicle the rentals for

-passenger cars will be lower than comparable finance instalments for personal contract purchase.
+passenger cars will be lower than comparable finance instalments for Personal Contract Purchase (PCP).

-Because the vehicle is leased, the normal responsibilities of ownerhip, such as sourcing
+Because the vehicle is leased, the normal responsibilities of ownership, such as sourcing

 the best deal and obtaining the best resale (or 'residual') value, are avoided, as